 Nikon Nikkor 85mm f/1.4 Do I have to say anything?
 One of my favorite portrait lenses.

-Nikon Micro-Nikkor 105mm f/2.8 Great portrait lens but I use it mostly for details.
+Nikon Micro-Nikkor 105mm f/2.8 Great portrait lens, but I mostly use it for details.

 Nikon Nikkor 16-35mm f/4 Absolutely my favorite for the dance floor.
-Pre-COVID it would stay on my camera 95% of the night.
+Pre-COVID, it would stay on my camera 95% of the night.

 LIGHTS This topic can go on forever.
 Light is light, to a degree.
 I often feel we all put so much emphasis and pressure to get the latest and greatest.
-If you learn how to use it correctly a simple speedlight can do the trick.
+If you learn how to use it correctly, a simple speedlight can do the trick.

 My light of choice right now is the new Godox AD300.
 I hated their speedlights.
 I also had their 360.
 From my experience, they didn't work.
 They overheated and put out inconsistent light.
 They were very frustrating.
 But these new AD300's are incredible.
 They're lightweight and compact.
 I can't say enough good things about them.